 A common debate about pasteurization within the industry is whether the process changes the flavor of the beer.
 One side of the debate insists that heat pasteurization robs the beer of flavor, while the other side holds that there is no discernible effect on the flavor.

-But there has been no extensive research yet on pasteurization’s impact on flavor.
-It’s really dependent on whether or not a craft brewery has the space and funds for the necessary equipment.
+However, there has been no extensive research yet on pasteurization’s impact on flavor.
+It’s dependent on whether or not a craft brewery has the space and funds for the necessary equipment.

 When a brewery becomes big enough, it will likely pasteurize its products regardless of what side of the debate they were previously on to ensure that it can distribute out-of-state.